 The Importance of a Screenplay Format

 It is not only a matter of style, and the “rules” aren’t made up on the spot.
 Throughout the filmmaking process, the industry-standard script format has numerous purposes and advantages.
-A draft written in correct screenplay structure conveys professionalism; otherwise, it appears amateurish and is likely discarded before page one.
+A draft written in the correct screenplay structure conveys professionalism; otherwise, it appears amateurish and is likely discarded before page one.

 The script breakdown process, one of the most critical processes in turning a screenplay into an actual film, is also aided by proper cinema script format.
 Screenwriting format influences both film budget and shooting schedule creation.